 The so-called Zadroga Act, re-opened the 9/11 Victim Compensation Fund for claims for injuries sustained by first responders, clean-up workers, men and women employed in Lower Manhattan and Lower Manhattan residents from dust and debris resulting from the 9/11 attacks and the collapse of the World Trade Center Towers.
 In addition, the Zadroga Act provides further funding for healthcare costs resulting from exposure to toxic dust and debris at Ground Zero.

-9/11 Victim Compensation Fund Covers Many Injuries and May Expand to Cover Cancers Soon
+9/11 Victim Compensation Fund Covers Many Injuries and Illnesses, Including Several Cancers

-The $2.8 billion 9/11 fund currently provides compensation for emergency response, recovery and cleanup workers, as well as workers and residents of Lower Manhattan that developed conditions such as respiratory illness (for example asthma), mental health disorders (for example post-traumatic stress disorder) and injuries caused by heavy lifting and repetitive stress.
+The $2.8 billion 9/11 Victim Compensation Fund currently provides compensation for emergency response, recovery and cleanup workers, as well as workers, students and residents of Lower Manhattan who developed conditions such as respiratory illnesses (for example, Asthma or COPD), lower back pain, and a number of cancers.
+Recently, prostate cancer was added to the list of covered cancers.

 - Respiratory System Cancers, including cancers of the lung, nasal cavity, sinus, larynx, bronchus, trachea, and mediastinum;